“Herbal medicines are those

 “Products made from botanicals that are used to maintain or improve health are sometimes called herbal products, botanical products, or phytomedicines”.4

-Traditional Chinese Medicine
+Traditional Medicine

-What is traditional Chinese medicine (TCM)?
+What is traditional medicine?

 Hot Flushes and Night Sweats

 There are many dietary supplements available over the counter and advertised as remedies for relief of hot flashes and night sweats.
-There are limited studies showing that these supplements are effective at relieving VMS, and there is a lack of government regulation ensuring their safety and purity, so none of these are recommended treatments for hot flashes and night sweats”.7
+There are limited studies showing that these supplements are effective at relieving VMS, and there is a lack of government regulation ensuring their safety and purity, so none of these are recommended treatments for hot flashes and night sweats”.8

 Safe or Not